Kitware/iMSTK/Docs/CodingGuide.md

 * Don't leave code in the header unless it is intended for inlining.
 In general there is no need to inline functions.
 Inline only when they are small, say, 10 lines or fewer.
 See [Google Style/Inline Functions](https://google.github.io/styleguide/cppguide.html#Inline_Functions).

 * A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.
-    * Filenames can freely use mixed case.
+    * Filenames can freely use camelCase.
 Don't create file names (or class names) that differ only in capitalization.
-When in doubt, the file name should start with upper case.

 * Unless absolutely necessary, have one .h file and one .cpp *or* -inl.h file per class, and only one class in each file.